Industrial Noise & Vibration Centre

 Android app narrow band FFT frequency noise analyser

-This is a detailed guide to using a very effective free Android app for narrow band tonal noise analysis and identification (FFT analysis).
+We have tested many apps.
+This is a detailed guide to using a very effective free Keuwl Android app for narrow band tonal noise analysis and identification (FFT noise analysis - download for free).
+Note: it is not available in the Playstore, you have to download using the above link.

 There can be no valid excuse to rely on subjective impressions or third octaves when tonal noise may be involved.